spacing spacing spacing

 Making amends to God begins with contrition and Confession for the damage done to the self, to the children, and to God.
 Then the parent must (a) do the psychological work of recognizing and naming the defenses that have been behind the harmful behaviors; (b) renounce all behaviors that cause harm to others (e.g., a cold heart, a lack of compassion, avoidance of emotional pain, impatience, anger, revenge, hatred, lying, dishonesty, cussing, etc.); (c) learn new and healthy patterns of behavior; and (d) take up a holy lifestyle of chastity, modesty, humility, constant prayer, and detachment from social corruption.

-Making amends to their children begins with the humility and honesty necessary for the parents to admit their failures to themselves, to God, and to the children.
-As the parents make substantial and consistent changes to their behavior, the children will slowly grow to trust the parents, and from there they can all follow a renewed path of pure and holy love.
+If the parents do apologize, and as they make substantial and consistent changes to their behavior, the children will slowly grow to trust the parents, and from there they can all follow a renewed path of pure and holy love.
+But if the parents do not apologize, there will be a constant discomfort and lack of trust in the parent-child relationship.

 So, what does this mean for children who were hurt by their parents?